-Be consistent in the use of fonts.
+- Be consistent.
 A different font for every headline, for instance, is confusing and can give your design a cluttered look.
-You can usually get away with more fonts in longer documents with many different design elements where only two to three different fonts appear on any one page spread.
+You can usually get away with more fonts in longer documents with many different design elements (such as newsletters or magazines) where only two to three different fonts appear on any one page spread.

 As a general rule, when designing a publication I never use more than four fonts.
 Realistically, how many do you need?
 For a newsletter layout, you could use one font for headings, one for body text (which could also be used in italics or bold for captions) and one for subheadings.
 You may not even need that fourth one.